jessecogollo/dg-coding-challenge/README.md

 ## Task

-- Create User Interface as per the Design on next slides
+- Create a user Interface as per the Design on next slides
 - Create a Mock JSON API server for handling GET and POST requests
 - Retrieve data from that mock server, use it in your components
 - Make sure the Toggle Switches are working with the API